kyle-james/pogo-search-builder/README.md

 I'd like to note; I have no affiliation with the developers of Pokemon Go, or the developer(s) of PokeRater.
 I'm simply trying to solve a problem that I (and others may) have, using tools at my disposal.

+## Aternitavely, you can use three fingers and hold them on the search bar.
+This will open a small menu, and you can tap the paste button.

 http://www.k-james.xyz/projects/pogo-search-builder/